Bidwell Hollow publishes true stories about famous authors and poets.

 Significant effort goes into ensuring the information shared in writers’ stories is factual and accurate.
 However, because the pieces are often written based on secondary research, errors can occur.

-To minimize this risk, all sources used in researching for Bidwell Hollow’s writers’ stories must be reputable organizations and authors with trusted fact-checking and editorial processes.
+All sources cited in Bidwell Hollow’s stories must be reputable organizations and authors with trusted fact-checking and editorial processes to minimize these risks.
 Some examples of these sources include mainstream media outlets, academic papers, and non-fiction books.

 If you see a factual error, please let me know.
 I'll make every effort to verify and correct any factual inaccuracies.

 I’m a freelance writer in Washington, DC, but I grew up on a small Missouri farm.
 Where I come from, making a living as a writer isn’t something people do.
 So it took me a few too many years to realize, yes, I can do what I love and get paid for it.